bmercer486/PrairieLearn/doc/elements.md

 `allow_partial_credit` | boolean | False | Whether or not to allow credit for each correct matrix component.
 By default, the variable is graded as correct only when all matrix components are correct.
 `allow_feedback` | boolean | False | Whether or not to allow feedback indicating which matrix components are incorrect.

-In the question panel, a `pl_matrix_component_input` element displays a grid of input fields with the same shape of the variable stored in `answers_name` (only 2D arrays of real numbers can be stored in `answers_name`).
+In the question panel, a `pl-matrix-component-input` element displays a grid of input fields with the same shape of the variable stored in `answers_name` (only 2D arrays of real numbers can be stored in `answers_name`).
 The question will only be graded when all matrix components are entered.

-In the answer panel, a `pl_matrix_component_input` element displays the correct answer, in either latex or python format, depending on the attribute `format_type`.
+In the answer panel, a `pl-matrix-component-input` element displays the correct answer, in either latex or python format, depending on the attribute `format_type`.

-In the submission panel, a `pl_matrix_component_input` element displays either the submitted answer (in the same format as the answer panel), or a note that the submitted answer was invalid (with an explanation of why).
+In the submission panel, a `pl-matrix-component-input` element displays either the submitted answer (in the same format as the answer panel), or a note that the submitted answer was invalid (with an explanation of why).
 There is an option to display feedback, indicating which matrix components are incorrect.

-## `pl_figure` element
+## `pl-figure` element

 ```html
 <!-- show a figure from an existing file -->